How to Spot Fake Hoverboards & Find the Best Self-Balancing Smart Scooters

 Does the board have certification markers?

 A safe hoverboard should have UL 2272 certified markers underneath the unit.
 The UL certification (2) means that the hoverboard went through a series of rigorous testing to make sure that the board is safe to use.
 Avoid buying a hoverboard without this certification.
+If you happen to stumble upon a cheap hoverboard, make sure you use a suitable hoverboard charger to avoid fire-related incidents.

 If the hoverboard produces a squeaking noise, there might be something wrong with the components or it has loose parts.
 A well-built quality hoverboard should not produce any squeaking noise.
 Also, shake the hoverboard to make sure that there are no loose parts inside the hoverboard enclosure.